warrayquipsome/Chillax/Docs/FAQs.md

 ### How to change the font of the group chat?

-* We have already mentioned how you can import a custom font and use use it [here](#how-to-changeuse-another-fonts).
+* We have already mentioned how you can import a custom font and use it [here](#how-to-changeuse-another-fonts).

 * Now use the below css snippet by @LofiTurtle